swiftlang/swift-evolution/proposals/0513-commandline-executablepath.md

   a thrown error in a way that would allow the API to succeed the next time it is called, so callers would probably end up ignoring errors with `try?` or similar.

-- **Making the property available (always equalling `nil`) on WASI.** The property's value is optional on platforms where it is supported for reasons described earlier in this section.
-On WASI, there is no real concept of an "executable" within the WebAssembly virtual machine.
-If a developer is using this API and ports their code to WASI, and there is no compile-time indication that the property is non-functional, that developer may be misled into thinking the code works correctly.
-A better option is to mark the API unavailable so that a developer who is using it will be forced to stop and think about appropriate alternatives.

-- **Making the property available under Embedded Swift.** Under Embedded Swift, the Swift runtime has limited ability to call platform-specific API because there's no real guarantee there is even a "platform" _per se_.
-Embedded Swift can be used with full desktop-class operating systems, but it can also be used on true embedded systems where the CPU directly executes instructions loaded from RAM or ROM and there isn't even a file system in which to place an executable.
-As with WASI, it is better to mark the API unavailable so that a developer is forced to think about why they are trying to use it under Embedded Swift and whether it's appropriate to use in the first place.